 - Ms. Boddie (great maternal aunt) expressed interest in getting the children 3 months ago.
-She previously declined because she had lost her job and was being evicted from her apartment.
-She has a new job and is no longer threatened with eviction, so she can take the children now.

-- Ms. Harrison (maternal grandmother) was ruled out as potential placement for the children due to her significant CPS history.
-Also, her health is declining.

-- Ms. Chance (paternal grandmother) is not interested in raising the children, but she could help Mr. Chance out when needed if he got custody of his child.
-She still thinks he could be a good father, but he has no children himself and has never really helped raise a child.
+She previously declined because she had lost her job (layoffs) and feared that she was being evicted from her apartment.
+She has a new job and is no longer threatened with eviction, so she can take the children now. - Ms. Harrison (maternal grandmother) was ruled out as potential placement for the children due to her significant CPS history.
+Also, her health is declining. - Ms. Chance (paternal grandmother) is not interested in raising the children, but she could help Mr. Chance out when needed if he got custody of his child.
+She still thinks he could be a good father, but he has never had to care for children before.